Open-Source-Armada/OSA-Ghast-Mk2/README.md

 Despite the very hindersome bugs launchers and their munitions have, the 5 pod launcher is surprisingly reliable.

-Reliable enouth for them to be mounted onto the cheap, fast and stealthy hull of the Ghast, making it a fun and easy way to deploy the max amount of missiles onto a target.
+Reliable enough for them to be mounted onto the cheap, fast and stealthy hull of the Ghast, making it a fun and easy way to deploy the max amount of missiles onto a target.

-Unfortunately all missiles/torps have a chance of failure on launch due to bugs, and the ordanince itself is well known to fail at hitting moving targets, limiting there use.
+Unfortunately all missiles/torps have a chance of failure on launch due to bugs, and the ordinance itself is well known to fail at hitting moving targets, limiting there use.

-Where i personaly see use, even if bugs are fixed, is in station bombardement and breaching.
+Where I personally see use, even if bugs are fixed, is in station bombardment and breaching.

-Small or large bombers may be a key aspect to siege warfare, and thus i belive small, cheap and stealthy bombers will be very valuable in the possible future.
+Small or large bombers may be a key aspect to siege warfare, and thus I believe small, cheap and stealthy bombers will be very valuable in the possible future.

-The Ghast has excelent range for a trailless ship, and can carry all its missiles at max speed.
+The Ghast has excellent range for a tailless ship, and can carry all its missiles at max speed.

-Low tech components keep the pottentialy one way mission more cost effective, missiles are only cheap to a point.
+Low tech components keep the potentially one way mission more cost effective, missiles are only cheap to a point.

 Could possibly be used to ambush stationary ships, like surface miners.